-The Government introduced the National Pension Scheme as a defined contribution scheme which allows you to build a retirement fund and also get lifelong annuity incomes.
+The National Pension Scheme or NPS is a social security scheme introduced by the government of India.
+This scheme allows one to build a retirement fund and also get lifelong annuity incomes.
 When the scheme was launched, it was meant only for the Government employees but then the scheme was made accessible to all.
 Today, every individual can invest in the NPS Scheme if he/she fulfils some basic eligibility criteria prescribed by the scheme.

 Banks and post offices have been authorized to allow individuals to open an NPS scheme in their name.
-SBI, India’s largest public sector bank, also allows customers to open an NPS account through it.
-Let’s understand the different aspects of SBI NPS and how you can invest in the National Pension Scheme in SBI.
+SBI, India’s largest public sector bank, also allows customers to open an SBI NPS account through it.
+Let’s understand the different aspects of the same and how you can invest in the National Pension Scheme in SBI.

 In this article

-Here are the salient features of the pension scheme in SBI –
+Here are the salient features of the national pension scheme in SBI –

 - This is a voluntary scheme where you can choose to contribute if you want to build up a retirement corpus